 1. Peel the shallots and cut into thick slices.

-2. With a sharp knife, cut the sirloin into slices one centimeter thick and each one into thin strips, making sure that the cut is perpendicular to the fibers, thus the meat will be tender.
+2. Using a sharp knife, cut the sirloin into slices one centimetre thick and each of these into thin strips, making sure that the cut is perpendicular to the fibres, this way the meat will be tender.

-3. In a large bowl , place the meat and the shallots together with the rest of the marinade ingredients, mix and let it rest for at least an hour in the fridge.
+3. In a large bowl , add the meat and shallots along with the rest of the marinade ingredients, mix and let rest for at least one hour in the refrigerator.

-4. Meanwhile, we prepare the vinaigrette.
-Peel and finely chop the garlic clove and mix in a small bowl with the rest of the ingredients, making sure that the sugar dissolves completely and set aside.
+4. Meanwhile, prepare the vinaigrette.
+Peel and finely chop the garlic clove and mix in a small bowl with the rest of the ingredients, making sure the sugar dissolves completely, and set aside.

-5. Boil the rice vermicelli following the manufacturer's instructions, drain and refresh with water to stop cooking, drain again through a strainer and reserve.
+5. Boil the rice vermicelli following the manufacturer's instructions, drain and refresh with water to stop the cooking, drain again with a strainer and set aside.

 6. Prepare the vegetables for the salad by cutting the lettuce into thin strips.
-Chop the mint or the herbs that we use and peel the carrot and cucumber.
-Cut the carrot in half lengthwise and each of those halves forming sticks half a centimeter thick by about three centimeters long and cut the cucumber into thin slices.
+Chop the mint or herbs you want to use and peel the carrot and cucumber.
+Cut the carrot in half lengthwise and each of these halves into sticks about half a centimetre thick and about three centimetres long, and cut the cucumber into thin slices.

-7. Heat two tablespoons of La tourangelle “Thai Wok” oil in our wok and sauté half of the meat for a few minutes until golden brown on all sides, set aside and repeat the process with the other half.
+7. Heat two tablespoons of La Tourangelle “Thai Wok” oil in your wok and sauté half of the meat for a few minutes until it is golden brown on all sides.
+Set aside and repeat the process with the other half.
 If necessary, add a little more oil between batches.

-8. To assemble the salad, we divide the vermicelli between four bowls, next to these we have the vegetables, a handful of bean sprouts, the mint and the meat.
-To finish, in a mortar we crush a handful of peanuts that we will distribute on each of the salads and dress with the reserved vinaigrette.
+8. To assemble the salad, divide the vermicelli between four bowls, then place the vegetables, a handful of bean sprouts, the mint and the meat.
+To finish, crush a handful of peanuts in a mortar and pestle, then spread over each of the salads and dress with the reserved vinaigrette.

 Comments